hermeznetwork/hermezjs/README.md

 const exitInfo = await hermez.CoordinatorAPI.getExit(txConf.batchNum, txConf.fromAccountIndex)
 ```

-And with the Exit information, we can now make a withdraw.
+And with the Exit information, we can now make a withdrawal.

 ```js
 const result = await hermez.Tx.withdraw(newAmount, from.accountIndex, from.token, hermezWallet.publicKeyCompressedHex, exitInfo.merkleProof.Root, exitInfo.merkleProof.Siblings)
 ```

-The funds should now appear in the Ethereum account that made the withdraw.
+The funds should now appear in the Ethereum account that made the withdrawal.